 - Develop Music knowledge with your kids

 This is an easy one, but children with a fairly neutral ear can be receptive to all kinds of music.
 Usually kids are fed commercial pop music, however what if you let them discover all kinds of music, thanks to apps like Spotify or Qobuz.
 The recipe is simple, just turn up the speakers and play all kinds of music.
 Pause to ask them what they like didn’t like or how they feel.
 For instance you can start playing a very slow song and change it to some heavy metal song.
-Play funky music, a good rap song or a famous piece of classical music.
+Play funky music, a good rap song, a famous piece of classical music or even piano songs can be a very fun activity during this difficult times.
 Of course make sure you are not playing explicit songs.

 - Get physical and move with your kids